• Skip to primary navigation

 The house has since been owned by various Tudor monarchs, including Henry VIII before the Sackville family took over in the early 17th century.
 It is surrounded by a free-to-enter 1000-acre medieval deer park, though entry to the house is ticketed.

-Where to Eat: Dulce’s Patisserie is a good place for fancier sweet treats, while Sevenoaks Bookshop has a hidden cafe that serves £2.50 cakes and £2.90 tea to enjoy amongst the books.
-(Dulce's Patisserie has a host of Goos Taste Awards but I'll be honest and say the cake didn't really blow me away.)
+Where to Eat: Dulce’s Patisserie is supposed to be a good place for sweet treats, whilst Sevenoaks Bookshop has a hidden cafe that serves £2.50 cakes and £2.90 tea to enjoy amongst the books.
+(Dulce's Patisserie has a host of Good Taste Awards but I'll be honest and say the cake didn't really blow me away.)

 Or why not get a pint of Kentish beer from The Restoration Pub, which also dates back to the 1616.